 “Learning about how we do things on-site and how we go from motor/device installation to being ready to test.
 I like to know the process of how things get done.
 By being on-site and being part of the process I now know what information and materials are needed to get various tasks done.

 As Electrical Design Engineer, Aiman was responsible for numerous components of the project.
-Electrical design and engineering deals with the specifications of unique processes and the special requirements of the equipment, so paying close attention to details and studying power, communication, and installation procedures for each individual equipment per each process is key to developing a custom approach in providing the most optimal engineering solution.
+Electrical design and engineering deal with the specifications of unique processes and the special requirements of the equipment, so paying close attention to details and studying power, communication, and installation procedures for each piece of equipment per each process is key to developing a custom approach in providing the most optimal engineering solution.
 Some of the areas Aiman was responsible for included:

 Additionally, Aiman navigated communications with sub-contractors and the client, as well as ongoing field operations support.

 When I asked Aiman about her experience working on the project, she had this to say,

 “The ADM Mendota project was in a league of its own for its grand scale and difficulty, but learning so much about the flour milling process and equipment was my favorite part.
 I believe it was a perfect opportunity for the entire KE team to exercise our abilities in planning, predicting, and executing.

 Our commitment to excellent service strengthened our teamwork, pushed each KE member's full potential to flourish, and, in the end, yielded into a successful end product of our collective work.
 I learned to be more assertive and take on more responsibility.”

 During the Mendota ADM project, Manuel brought his electrical expertise to the role of Superintendent.
 As Superintendent, Manuel managed communications among the many contractors on the project to keep the design on track.
 When I asked Manuel about his experience on the project, he had this to say,